January-ai/food-scan-benchmarks/README.md

 Accurately identifying foods and their nutritional content from an image is a complex task that general-purpose vision models struggle with.
 To push the state-of-the-art forward, we developed Food-Scan Benchmarks, a standardized evaluation framework for this unique challenge.

-This project runs a diverse set of real-world food images through specialized and general-purpose Vision-Language Models (VLMs) to score their performance on three critical axes:
+This project runs a diverse set of real-world food images through specialized and general-purpose Vision-Language Models (VLMs) to score their performance.

-1. Meal identification
-2. Ingredient recognition
-3. Macro-nutrient estimation.
+### The Benchmark Dataset
+This benchmark is evaluated on a dataset of 1,000 real-world food images collected using the January AI app representing a wide variety of everyday meals, diverse cuisines, challenging lighting conditions, and realistic camera angles—conditions that typical academic datasets often lack.
+We took extra measures to ensure data quality and user privacy.

+### Key Metrics
+The benchmark evaluates models on the following criteria:

+- 🏷️ **Meal Name Similarity**: How semantically close the predicted meal name is to the ground truth, measured by cosine similarity of text embeddings.
+(Higher is better)
+- 🥬 **Ingredient Recognition**: The model's ability to correctly identify ingredients, measured by Precision, Recall, and F1 Score.
+(Higher is better)
+- 📊 **Macro-nutrient Estimation**: The accuracy of predicted calories, carbohydrates, protein, and fat, measured by Weighted Mean Absolute Percentage Error (wMAPE).
+(Lower is better)
+- ⏱️ **Response Time**: The wall-clock time in seconds for the model to return an analysis.
+(Lower is better)
+- 🎯 **Overall Score**: A unified score (0-100) combining all of the above metrics into a single, comprehensive performance indicator.
+(Higher is better)

 The results are clear: **January AI's specialized food-vision-v1 model significantly and consistently outperforms general-purpose flagship models** from OpenAI and Google across the most important accuracy-based metrics.